 QoS monitoring is essential for ensuring optimal network performance and user experience.
 QoS refers to the set of techniques and mechanisms that prioritize and manage network traffic to meet specific service level objectives.
 Implementing QoS monitoring in your network provides several benefits:

 1. Prioritizing Critical Applications: QoS ensures that critical applications, such as VoIP calls, video conferencing, and real-time collaboration tools, receive priority treatment over less time-sensitive traffic.
-By prioritizing critical applications, QoS monitoring helps maintain consistent performance for essential services, preventing degradation during periods of network congestion.
+By prioritizing critical applications, QoS monitoring helps maintain consistent performance for essential services, preventing degradation during periods of network congestion (LAN congestion or WAN congestion).

 2. Reducing Latency for Real-Time Applications: QoS mechanisms aim to minimize latency, ensuring timely delivery of data for real-time applications.
 Monitoring latency metrics helps identify potential issues and ensures that real-time applications ([ex: VoIP latency issues), which are sensitive to delays, operate smoothly and provide a positive user experience.